 VTT has been promoting resilience in cooperation with the industry.
 It has developed tools for supporting companies, introduced such tools and coached VTT agents working in the field to take the matter forward to the industry.
 One of the tools developed is the resilience analysis tool, aimed at facilitating the identification of company-specific vulnerability risks and development targets.
 VTT has been testing the tool with companies in Teams meetings of about 1½ hours, in which the company's situation is reviewed using the tool, serving as the basis of analysis, and a list of questions with an aim to identify the points in need of development in collaboration with the company's management.
 As a result of the expert analysis, the company receives a performance report and a list of identified development targets.
 VTT has been testing the tool with companies and, as a result, identified development targets that clarify the company's situational picture.
 Based on the feedback received, the companies have found the resilience analysis a useful and important tool in preparing for exceptional situations, as it facilitates the identification of company-specific vulnerability risks and development targets.

-Stay tuned for part 2 of the blog post focusing on the situational picture generated and key development targets identified using the resilience analysis tool!
+Read the 2. part of the blog post focusing on the situational picture generated and key development targets identified using the resilience analysis tool!